JoshuaAIHAHA/Debate-AI/ReadME/## Online Scraper.md

    - Once completed, the summary will be displayed in the output window.
    - The summary is also saved to `online_scrape_info.txt` and `online_scrape_info.json` in the script's directory.
+   - AI debaters will use it automatically without pausing or restart.

 5. **Clear Output (Optional):**

-   - Click the "Clear Output" button to clear the text in the output window.
+   - Delete the text inside of online_scrape_info.txt.

 ---